bocajnotnef/Recipys/doc/Poultry/ChickenShawarma.rst

 Instructions
 -------------
  #.
-Create marinade for the chicken by combining the lemon juice, 1/2 cup olive oil, garlic, salt
- pepper, cumin paprika, turmeric, cinnamon, and red pepper flakes in a large bowl.
+Create marinade for the chicken by combining the lemon juice, 1/2 cup olive oil, garlic, salt, pepper, cumin paprika, turmeric, cinnamon, and red pepper flakes in a large bowl.
 Whisk to combine.
  #.
 Add chicken and toss well.
  #.
 Cover and store in refrigerator for 1 - 12 hours.
  #.
 Heat oven to 425 degrees.